-Western Balkan: Endorsement of the EU Green Agenda13.
-November 2020. / SEE Energy News
+Western Balkan: Endorsement of the EU Green Agenda, SEE Energy News

 The Green Agenda for the Western Balkans came as part of the presentation of a 9 billion euros Economic and Investment Plan for the Western Balkans adopted by the European Commission in early October.
 The majority of this support would be directed towards key productive investments and sustainable infrastructure in the region.

 During the summit organized in Sofia within the Berlin Process, established to help the integration of the Western Balkan countries into the European Union, the leaders of the Western Balkan countries signed a Declaration on the Green Agenda, expressing their intention to join the path set out by the EU.

 The Declaration is in line with the EU’s efforts to combat climate change, protect the environment and unlock the economic potential of the region’s green, low-carbon and circular economy.